UCSFMemoryAndAging/macpie/docs/cli.rst

 .. option:: -i <STRING>, --id-col=<STRING>

    ``Default=InstrID``.
-ID Column header.
+ID column header.
 The column header of the primary ID column.
    In general, this column contains the primary key/index (unique identifiers) of the data object.
 In a research data management system, this is typically the ID of a specific data form or assessment.

 .. option:: -d <STRING>, --date-col=<STRING>

    ``Default=DCDate``.
 Date column header.
-The column header of the primary date column.
+The column header of the primary Date column.
    In a research data management system, this is typically the date the form or assessment was completed or collected.

 .. option:: -j <STRING>, --id2-col=<STRING>

    ``Default=PIDN``.
 ID2 column header.
-The column header of the secondary ID column.
+The column header of the primary ID2 column.
    In general, this column contains the secondary key/index of the data object.
 In a research data management system, this is typically the ID of the patient, subject, or participant who completed the form or assessment.